-Dissatisfied with the game spaces and opportunities provided for women in Montreal’s game scene, Gina Hara and Charlotte Fisher created GAMERella in 2013.
+Dissatisfied with the game spaces and opportunities provided for women, queer, and neurodivergent folks in Montreal’s game scene, Gina Hara and Charlotte Fisher created GAMERella in 2013.
 Since then GAMERella has worked with many amazing organizers and volunteers.

 GINA HARA (she/her)

 Gina is a nerdy filmmaker and artist.
-She co-founded GAMERella in 20213 and run the jam for 9 years.
-This year she is consulting in remotely from Japan!
+She co-founded GAMERella in 2013 and run the jam since.
 Check out some of Gina’s short films and her Minecraft webseries on Youtube.
 You can also watch her documentary, Geek Girls, exploring the hidden half of nerd culture free at your local library.

 COURTNEY BLAMEY (she/her)